hydroGR/evalhyd/__source/metrics/probabilist.rst

 :math:`o_k` is the observed event outcome, and :math:`n` is the number of time steps.

+The metric returned shape is `(sites, lead times, subsets, thresholds)`.

 .. tabbed:: Python

    .. code-block:: python